 The Beatles meets Zeynep Kartal

-The response was great, we produce video content for Zeynep’s YouTube, Instagram and twitter accounts, the results equaled more traffic directed back to her social media channels and website which showcased the clothing worn and in turn equaling more orders made.
+The response was great.
+We produced video content for Zeynep’s YouTube, Instagram and Twitter accounts.
+The results equaled more traffic directed back to her social media channels and website which showcased the clothing worn and in turn equaling more orders made.

 1 week later I get a call from Zeynep.